 There is little specific information on the fundamental epidemiology of pediatric IA.
 In one large study of 621 patients with IA done in the greater Paris area, the mean age was 40.3 years (range 6 days – 89.7 years) and there were no specific pediatric data (Cornet et al, 2002).

 Another study examined risk factors for mould infection in 230 bone marrow transplant patients and enrolled patients from age 4 months – 54 years but the mean age was approximately 29 years and there was no specific pediatric analysis (Yuen et al, 1997).
 One study examined 409 patients for early infections after HSCT and enrolled patients from ages 6 months – 65 years (mean age 32 years), but again there was no pediatric analysis (Kruger et al, 1999).
 Another study of 173 allogeneic HSCT patients after non-myeloablative conditioning analyzed patients with a mean age of 53 years (range 0-72 years) and did not comment on pediatric disease (Fukuda et al, 2003).
 One study of 327 patients with IA from 1985-1999 did stratify patients into three age groups (Marr et al, 2002).
 A total of 13% of patients were < 19 years old, with 34% between 19-40 years old and 53% of patients > 40 years.
 The number of transplants performed in that youngest age group was not reported so a true incidence of pediatric disease cannot be calculated.
-The true incidence of IA in children
+The true incidence of IA in children therefore remains unknown despite numerous epidemiologic studies of the disease.

 Autopsy data from Japan for IA patients from years 1989, 1993, and 1997 analyzed the patients based on age into single decade blocks (Kume et al, 2003).
 From a total of 412 IA patient autopsies there were 14 IA cases in children aged 0-9 years, and 24 in those aged 10-19 years.
 By comparison, there were 92 cases from age 50-59 years and 102 cases from ages 60-69 years.
 The study did not report the total number of children in each range who underwent autopsy so it is again impossible to calculate an incidence of pediatric IA.

-There have been two published reviews of childhood cases and both suffer from the limitations of time because diagnostic and therapeutic tools available to today's pediatric clinician have improved substantially.
+There have been two published reviews of childhood cases and both suffer from the limitations of time because diagnostic and therapeutic tools available to today’s pediatric clinician have improved substantially.
 In 1993 the Hospital for Sick Children in Toronto reviewed 39 cases of pediatric IA from 1979-1988 (Walmsley et al, 1993).
 Of those 39 cases, 24 were proven IA and 15 were probable IA.
 The median age of the cases was 10 years (range 22 days – 18 years), and 74% had a hematologic malignancy or were a bone marrow transplant recipient.
-Thirty-one of 36 patients had an absolute neutrophil count (ANC) less than 500 cells/
+Thirty-one of 36 patients had an absolute neutrophil count (ANC) less than 500 cells/ m l with the mean duration of an ANC < 1000 cells/ m l of 20 days.
+All except one patient had an immunocompromised underlying condition.

 The second largest series of pediatric aspergillosis patients who received voriconazole is seven patients with a mean age of 5 years (range 2-13 years), all with hematologic malignancies.
 They underwent liposomal AmB therapy for a mean of 6 weeks (range 2-18 weeks) before switching to voriconazole (Cesaro et al, 2003).
 There was a complete response in 2 patients, a partial response in 2 patients, stability in one patient, and failure in two patients.
 Complete or partial response coincided with recovery from neutropenia and hematologic remission of underlying diseases.
 This yielded an overall response rate of 57% and a 100-day survival rate of 42%.